 For pile projects with dynamic monitoring, a refined Wave Analysis Program (WEAP) analysis may be used to generate an Inspector's Chart.
-This chart can be furnished to the pile driving inspector to estimate whether a pile has enough resistance at the End-of-Initial-Drive (EOID) to accept the pile.
+This chart can be furnished to the pile driving inspector to aid in pile acceptance for piles that do not have dynamic monitoring.
+This chart helps the inspector estimate whether a pile has enough resistance at the End-of-Initial-Drive (EOID) to accept the pile.
 The GEOR should exercise care when generating an Inspector's Chart on a project that is expected to require significant pile set-up to achieve the Required Nominal Resistance.
 However, this chart should be furnished when driving resistance versus stroke at EOID is the most practical way to evaluate foundation acceptance.